 3. In a large bowl, beat the eggs and vanilla with electric mixer on high speed then slowly pour in the granulated sugar.

 4. Keep beating for 3-5 minutes until the mixture doubles in volume.

-5. Add the orange juice, orange zest, and vegetable oil and mix with spatula until just combined.
+5. Add the orange juice, orange zest, and vegetable oil and mix with a spatula until just combined.

-6. Sift the flour, baking powder, and salt over the to the egg mixture and mix with spatula until just combined.
+6. Sift the flour, baking powder, and salt over the to the egg mixture and mix with a spatula until just combined.

 7. Pour the batter into the cake pan.